*All experiences are non-refundable.

 Can we do more shaping of the glass and have the instructor do less?

+Our instructors are trained to assist you in the creation of your glass item, and to recognize how to assist you.
 We’ve discovered if we let the student do more, sometimes the results are not the best.
 It’s simply a matter of skill level, and our ultimate goal is to help you create something you LOVE and are thrilled with.
 Our student-to-teacher work ratio on each piece is an ideal balance forged by trial and error over the years.
 If you let the instructor know you want to experience more shaping they can let you do more of the Big Bubble Blow.
 Instead of blowing the bubble large and crazy, they will challenge you to blow a small perfect one.
 Not so easy!!

 The area was a little cold in the winter.